cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 version of a table, it creates a temporary shadow table based on the new structure and copies existing data into this shadow table.

-If the table doesn't contain much data, that should not make that much of a difference.
+If the table doesn't contain much data, this process won't significantly impact the system.
+However, if the table contains a large amount of data, be prepared for a more time-consuming and resource-intensive deployment.
-With huge amounts of data, you have to expect a longer and more resource intensive deployment.

 :::

-## @sql.append and @sql.prepend
+## Annotations

 Annotations [`@sql.append/prepend`](../guides/databases#sql-prepend-append) allow to add native SQL clauses to the generated .hdbtable files,